 11. Take a Risk

-By taking a risk, I mean doing something where you are vulnerable and could get rejected.
+Take actions where you are vulnerable and could get rejected.
 Try something new.
-Ask a colleague out to lunch, share with someone what you appreciate about them, tell that special person you like them, and open up about how you feel when you normally hold back.
-Play a new game or take a day off.
+Ask a colleague out to lunch, share with someone what you appreciate about them, tell that special person you like them, and open up about how you feel when you normally hold back, play a new board or card game, or learn a new hobby.

 12. Don’t Take it Personally